Active Chemistry Chapters

 Chapter Challenge: Students create a prototype of a “chemical-dominoes sequence” that can be sold by a toy company.

 Students investigate different ways to produce carbon dioxide to blow up a balloon.
 They discover that mass is conserved in a chemical reaction and learn how to balance chemical equations.
-They learn about stoichiometric calculations and calculate how much chemical they need to blow up a balloon. using magnesium as part of a circuit, students learn about the metalactivity series and redox reactions.
-They learn about the nature of light, phosphorescence, and ground and excited state of electrons.
+They learn about stoichiometric calculations and calculate how many chemicals they need to blow up a balloon. using magnesium as part of a circuit, students learn about the metal activity series and redox reactions.
+They learn about the nature of light, phosphorescence, and ground and the excited state of electrons.
 They build a conductivity tester and determine which solutions contain electrolytes.
 Students explore factors that affect reaction rates and learn how to determine whether changes are exothermic or endothermic.
-Finally, they use a rubber band to model enthalpy and entrophy.
+Finally, they use a rubber band to model enthalpy and entropy.

 Chapter 5: Ideal Toy

 Chapter Challenge: Students create a toy that uses various chemical and/or gas principles.

 Students use the metal-activity series to construct electrochemical cells and explore the nanoscopic concepts of redox reactions.
 They use models to connect the size and shape of a molecule to its properties.
 They learn about Boyle’s law by examining volume changes with pressure changes in a syringe and changes in buoyancy with pressure changes.
 They explore Charles’s law in the context of hot-air balloons and generate and test hydrogen, oxygen, and carbon dioxide. using the knowledge they have gained, students determine the volume of one mole of oxygen gas and calculate the gas-law constant.
 Then they learn about Graham’s law by observing the effusion of hydrogen and carbon dioxide.